 Students admitted to the Certificate in Basic English program are NOT automatically admitted to a degree program upon completion of the certificate.
 They must reapply for admission to additional programs.
 The CBE program courses are at a remedial level, and therefore, not transferable for college level credit.
-Though, courses can be repeated for remedial credit.
-Students will receive their Certificate in Basic English after proving themselves successful by attaining a score of 475 or higher on the paper-based test (or 53 on the internet-based TOEFL test) at the completion of two full semesters or equivalent.
-Certificates students are entitled to a transcript of record.
+Courses can be repeated for remedial credit.
+Students will receive their Certificate in Basic English after proving themselves successful by receiving a grade of B or better in all remedial English classes in the most recent term and by attaining a score of 500 or higher on the PIU English Placement Test at the completion of two full semesters or equivalent.